 Cleveland Marshall

 Biography: Little information is available online about Cleveland Marshall.
-A candidate by the same name ran for mayor in the 2023 by-election, finishing 33rd out of 102 candidates, and ran for Ward 13—Toronto Center councillor in 2022, placing eighth out of nine candidates.
+On his campaign website, Marshall says he is the founder of a company called The Calvin Partners International, and has worked for two management consulting firms.
+The Local was not able to reach The Calvin Partners.
+Marshall ran for mayor in the 2023 by-election, finishing 33rd out of 102 candidates, and ran for Ward 13—Toronto Center councillor in 2022, placing eighth out of nine candidates.

 Sam Robinson

-Biography: Sam Robinson is the son of former Ward 15 councillor Jaye Robinson who held the seat for 14 years before she died in May 2024, triggering the current by-election to fill her seat.
-On LinkedIn, Robinson lists work experience in sales, visual research, and production.
+Biography: Sam Robinson is the son of former Ward 15 councillor Jaye Robinson, who held the seat for 14 years before she died in May 2024, triggering the current by-election to fill her seat.
+On his website and on LinkedIn, he mentions a background in sales, and extensive volunteer experience on issues like homelessness, food security, and supporting local businesses.
+Robinson previously completed internships at a Toronto-based studio called Cream Productions, where he worked as a production and visual research assistant.
 On his website, Robinson promises to remain unaffiliated with any political party.

 Evan Sambasivam

-Platform: In his platform, Sambasivam supports new housing projects and social services to alleviate Toronto’s homelessness crisis.
-He wants to provide more legal and regulatory support for renters, and supports the amendment of zoning laws to permit more varied housing options, like mid-rise apartments.
+In his platform, Sambasivam supports new housing projects and social services to alleviate Toronto’s homelessness crisis.
+He wants to provide more legal and regulatory support for renters, and supports incentives to build more varied housing options, like mid-rise apartments.
 He wants to expand Toronto’s stormwater infrastructure and revitalize Don Valley West’s many ravines to mitigate flooding.
 He has opposed the proposed relocation of the Science Centre, which is located in the neighbouring ward.
 To make the TTC more accessible and reliable, and to reduce traffic congestion, Sambasivam proposes a fare cap for students and seniors, better accountability for maintenance-related delays, and transit priority signals for certain bus routes.
-Sambasivam also wants to tackle food insecurity by advocating for tax abatements for locally-owned grocery stores and making sure that residents of the ward can access food security programs, like the city’s Student Nutrition Program and the new National School Food program.
+Sambasivam also wants to tackle food insecurity by advocating for tax abatements for locally-owned grocery stores and expanding access and eligibility for food security programs, like the city’s Student Nutrition Program and the new National School Food program.

 Shakhlo Sharipova